Implementing Laws At-a-Glance

 5. Does the implementing law permit anonymous reporting?

-The Law does not explicitly permit anonymous reporting; however, it refers indirectly to persons making anonymous reports being entitled to protection irrespective of the fact that they have come forward anonymously, which would indicate that anonymous reporting is permitted.
+The Law does not explicitly permit anonymous reporting; however, it refers indirectly to persons making anonymous reports being entitled to protection irrespective of the fact that they have come forward anonymously, in case their identity was subsequently revealed, and they suffer retaliation.
 There is no specific regulatory guidance about anonymous reporting at this time.

 6. Does the implementing law impose any other significant deviations from the Directive, relating to: